-WELCOME TO THE 2023 OBSERVERSHIP PROGRAM.
+WELCOME TO THE 2024 OBSERVERSHIP PROGRAM.

-Your participation in the Program will provide you with a unique opportunity to develop the skills and experience to pursue leadership roles in the not-for-profit sector and the wider community.
+Your participation in the Program will provide you with a unique opportunity to develop the skills and experience to pursue leadership roles in the NFP and government board sectors as well as in the wider community.

 This guide has been developed to provide information to help you prepare for the journey that awaits and to ensure that your experience is rewarding and enriching.
-We want to take this opportunity to thank you for giving a portion of your precious time and talent to the not-for-profit sector.
+We want to take this opportunity to thank you for giving a portion of your precious time and talent to government appointed boards and the not-for-profit sector.

 Enjoy the year ahead.
-We trust it will be an exciting one.
+We trust it will be an enriching one.